FoliushDemian/Led-Strip-Project-Fast-Fouirer-Transform/README.md

 This device works in two modes: presence detection mode and response mode to different sound frequencies.
 + If it works in the first mode, then it turns on the LED strip only when it detects movement, also in this mode you can adjust one of the 9 modes of the strip's glow, from a moderate overflow to a sharp stroboscopic color change.
 + In the second mode, the device works as an equalizer.
 The software implements the Fast Fourier Transform, which uses the data received from the digital microphone to illuminate a specific section of the led strip.
 The sampling rate in my case is 20 kHz.

+Also, for greater convenience of using the device, I used a seven-segment indicator for visual perception, which the backlight modes are turned on  right now.

+Below I attach photos of the printed circuit board for this project and a diagram of how my device works: